metabase/metabase/docs/administration-guide/01-managing-databases.md

 ### Automatically run queries when doing simple filtering and summarizing

 By default, Metabase will auto-run queries when you use the Summarize and Filter buttons when viewing a table or chart.
 If your users are exploring data that is stored in a slow database, you may want to turn the auto-run off to avoid re-running the query every time your users change an option in the Summarize view.
+You can turn this option off in the **Show advanced options** section by deselecting the toggle next to **Rerun queries for simple explorations**.
 Turning this off presents the users with the option to re-run the query when they choose to.

 ### Periodically refingerprint tables

-When syncing with this database, Metabase will scan a subset of values of fields to gather statistics that enable things like improved binning behavior in charts, and to generally make your Metabase instance smarter.
+If this option is enabled, Metabase will scan a subset of values of fields when syncing with this database to gather statistics that enable things like improved binning behavior in charts, and to generally make your Metabase instance smarter.

+You can turn this option on and off in the **Show advanced options** section.

 ### Additional JDBC connection string options